PalisadoesFoundation/talawa-api/README.md

 # Environment Variables

-To run this api five environment variables need to be set:
+To run this api five environment variables need to be set in a .env file in the root of the api:

 1. MONGO_USER
 2. MONGO_PASSWORD